j0serobles/liri-node-app/README.md

 LIRI stands for "Language Interpretation and Recognition Interface".
 It is a command line interpreter that takes in parameters and returns results from Spotify music service API, the Open Movie Database API and the "Bands In Town" service API.
 The app provides a solution to the problem of searching for this information from a command line setup or in computer systems without a graphical user interface (browser).

 ### How to run
-LIRIS is very simple to use, just login to your system's command line interpreter (with the node.js environment already setup), and run any of the LIRI commands:
+LIRI is very simple to use, just login to your system's command line interpreter (with the node.js environment already setup), and run any of the LIRI commands:
 ```
 node concert-this <artist name>
 ```